Digestive disorders diet

 visible fat on meat, biscuits, cakes, full-cream dairy products,

-• Soluble Fibre.
+butter and oils. - Soluble Fibre.
 Foods containing soluble fibre (cabbage,

 broccoli, cauliflower, Brussels sprouts, onions and beans) remain